NativeScript/docs-v7/docs/runtimes/ios/how-to/Use-Native-Libraries.md

  1. Binary file (e.g `libMyLib.a`, `MyLib`).
  2. Header files and `module.modulemap` file  describing a clang module and specifying which headers are part of the module.

 The only reason the runtime needs header files is to generate metadata.
 The metadata generator knows which headers have to be parsed because of the supplied `module.modulemap` file.
 Both the headers and `module.modulemap` file must reside in a folder which is part of the header search paths of the Xcode project (`{your-app}/platforms/ios/{your-app}.xcodeproj`).
 You can find a sample `module.modulemap` file [here](https://github.com/NativeScript/ios-runtime/blob/master/tests/TestFixtures/module.modulemap).
+You can find more information about CLANG modules, module maps and their synthax here: https://clang.llvm.org/docs/Modules.html

 # Shared Frameworks